 Most of the reviews on Weber’s site and Amazon sites are great, talking about the new and improved features of the grill.
 The negatives seem to be mainly regarding shipping and handling or assembly on both websites.

-The new Spirit series is still a relatively new product since it just came out this year, so we won’t honestly have a feel for the quality of these products for a few years.
+The new Spirit series is still a relatively new product since it just came out in 2018, so we won’t honestly have a feel for the quality of these products for a few years.
 Weber is known for its longevity, and that cannot be tested until owners have been cooking on the grills for at least two to three years.

 What Makes the 210 Great

 The defining characteristic of the Spirit grills is high performance grilling.
 When you grill on a Spirit you are going to have very even heating across the grates and will have very few flare-ups.
 If you are used to grilling on cheap gas grills then grilling on a Spirit will be a game changer for you.

 The 210 is compact enough to keep on the smallest patio but has most of the same features as the more expensive Genesis series.
 Weber did a great job of updating the features of this grill to improve the design from earlier models.

 The new Spirit E 210 liquid propane grill comes in several colors to go with any outdoor décor, while the old model was a standard black.
 The less popular natural gas design still comes only in black, though.
 Other upgrades to the 210 include the porcelain-enamel cast iron cooking grates, and the move to place the controls on the front panel.
 In addition, the shelves on the new model fold, where the old model had fixed side shelves.